Is $J^{PC}=3^{-+}$ molecule possible?: Introduction

 Mesons with exotic properties play an important role in understanding the nature of strong interactions.
 The observation of the so called XYZ states in the heavy quark sector has triggered lots of discussions on their quark structures, decays, and formation mechanisms.
 It also motivates people to study new states beyond the quark model assignments.

-The X(3872), first observed in the $J\psi\pi^+\pi^-$ invariant mass distribution by Belle collaboration in 2003 \cite{X3872-belle}, is the strangest heavy quark state.
-Even now, its angular momentum is not determined.
+The X(3872), first observed in the $J/\psi\pi^+\pi^-$ invariant mass distribution by Belle collaboration in 2003 \cite{X3872-belle}, is the strangest heavy quark state.
 Since its extreme closeness to the $D^0\bar{D}^{*0}$ threshold, lots of discussions about its properties are based on the molecule assumption.
 However, it is very difficult to identify the X(3872) as a shallow bound state of $D^0\bar{D}^{*0}$ since there are no explicitly exotic molecule properties.